Bolivia travel guide

 The public healthcare system does not meet the same standards as the UK, and you may not be able to access the public health system as it is already overstretched.
 There are private clinics in all main cities that work with international insurance.
 It is very important to have travel insurance and access to funds, as you will need to pay up front to receive treatment.

-FCDO has a list of English-speaking doctors in Bolivia.
+FCDO has a list of medical providers in Bolivia where some staff will speak English.

 There is also guidance on healthcare if you’re living in Bolivia.